engin100/950/labs/lab-7-prelab.md

 - Make sure you have selected the layer you want to place your polygon pour (F.cu or B.cu)
  <img width="200" height="101" alt="image" src="https://github.com/user-attachments/assets/c03d753e-82f8-4259-b1e6-0cccb52bc62c" />

-- Use the draw filled zones tool (option + z)
+- Use the Add Filled Zone tool from the right toolbar (or Place -> Add Filled Zone)
 <img width="200" height="66" alt="image" src="https://github.com/user-attachments/assets/e99fe28d-0ec8-43da-9bc4-4dbe93c1749e" />

 - Click one corner of the PCB to start, it does not matter which corner.
 - Under Net Options, select the net you’d like to connect to
     - The net should have been defined in your schematic (i.e. GND, 5V, BAT, 3.3V)
 - Under layer, select the layer you’d like this pour to be on
-- Click okay, and click around until you are satisfied with the shape, then click “Esc” to have your pour, then click B to fill your pour.
+- Click OK, then click around until you are satisfied with the shape, then press Esc to finish the outline.
+Use the **Fill All Zones** tool (or the toolbar button) to fill the zone.
-    - You can adjust dimensions of the pour later if need be.
+    - You can adjust dimensions of the zone later if needed.
-    - Every single time you adjust components from now on, you'd need to press B to repour the polygon afterwards (thisis why you may want to wait until the end to do the pour).
+    - Every single time you adjust components from now on, you'll need to refill the zone afterward (this is why you may want to wait until the end to do the zone).
 - You can use vias to connect your Surface Mount Components to the Ground pour, or do a ground pour on both the top and bottom layer.
 That will cover the surface mount components.

 ### Trace Width Guidelines

-- Power lines to the input of the LDO’s = 0.8 mm
+- Power lines to the input of the LDOs = 0.8 mm
-- Output of LDO’s to electrolytic capacitors and Status LED’s = 0.6 mm
+- Output of LDOs to electrolytic capacitors and status LEDs = 0.6 mm
 - All other traces = 0.4 mm